Summer Courses

 AP Calculus AB

-- Ms. Amelia Chan
+- Amelia Chan

-Registration: $675
+Tuition: $675

 AP Calculus AB is equivalent to a first-semester college calculus course.
 Topics include functions, limits and continuity, derivatives, and integrals.
 The course will focus on applying the skills and concepts of calculus to modeling and solving problems across multiple representations.